federicobaldini/frontend-framework/README.md

 # frontend-framework

-A web application that contains a JavaScript framework for building user interfaces (similar to React) made by me, that provides a proof of concept of it, using TypeScript.
+A web application that contains a JavaScript framework for building user interfaces (similar to React), that provides a proof of concept of it, using TypeScript.

 Credit: https://mfrachet.github.io/create-frontend-framework/